bcicen/slackn/README.md

-# slack-notify
+# slackn

-An example of using [SlackSocket](https://github.com/bcicen/slacksocket) to create notifications via dbus from real-time Slack messages
+A better Slack notfication interface for nagios, conveying lots of notifications without spamming a channel

 # Configuration